dewetblomerus/dewetblomerus.github.io/_posts/2023-03-19-timed-flash-liveview.md

 put_timed_flash(
   socket,
   :info,
-  "This message will dissapear after the default of 5 seconds ⏳" )
+  "This message will disappear after the default of 5 seconds ⏳."
+)
 ```